Bad reviews will happen to every business. It’s not a matter of if — but when.

 This hotel responds to a 1-star review with a short apology that specifically mentions the issue the customer complained about.
 The response is concise and professional and shows that the company has paid attention to the review rather than providing a standard response to all its customers:

-In contrast, this hotel provides much longer responses to negative reviews.
+In contrast, this hotel provides much longer responses to negative online reviews.
 While the response does address all the specific points in the customer’s review, this could have been covered in personal communications with the reviewer rather than leaving all the details online in public:

 If you respond to a negative review with several paragraphs of text, it can look like you’re making excuses.
 An alternative option can be to reach out to the customer directly via email, where you can discuss the specifics of their complaint.
 This brings the discussion into a private space, rather than taking place in public online.